Loading...

 For condominiums, MCL §559.208 creates a statutory lien for unpaid assessments.
 Whether fines are included depends on the master deed and bylaws.
 For non-condominium HOAs, lien authority depends entirely on the governing documents.
 In either case, the lien must be properly recorded.

 Yes.
-For condominiums, MCL §559.212 allows foreclosure of assessment liens, potentially through non-judicial foreclosure if authorized by the master deed.
+For condominiums, MCL §559.208 allows foreclosure of the assessment lien — by advertisement (nonjudicial) or by judicial action, in the same manner as a mortgage.
 For non-condominium HOAs, foreclosure typically requires a judicial action.
-Michigan provides a statutory redemption period after foreclosure sales, giving you time to reclaim your property.
+Michigan provides a statutory redemption period after the sale (6 months under §559.208, or 1 month if abandoned), giving you time to reclaim your property.

 First, review your bylaws and CC&Rs to confirm the fine is not authorized.
 Then submit a written challenge to the board citing the specific governing document provisions that the fine violates.
 If the board refuses to reverse the fine, consider mediation through the Michigan Community Dispute Resolution Program or filing suit in Circuit Court.